 On the other hand, the parallel computing community has developed far more sophisticated models to accurately quantify the real cost of parallel algorithms in practice.
-One of the most notable among these is the Bulk Synchronous Parallel (BSP) model, which is still relatively simple, but provides a delicate cost function which also captures the volume of communicated data and the synchronization costs in a given parallel schedule.
-BSP (and other such models) are fundamental tools to evaluate and compare parallel algorithms, both in theoretical works and in concrete practical implementations.
-However, previous theoretical works on BSP mostly focus on finding and analyzing parallel schedules for a specific algorithm, and they do not study BSP as a model for scheduling general DAGs, i.e.\ an arbitrary computational task.
+One of the most notable among these is the Bulk Synchronous Parallel (BSP) model, which is still relatively simple, but provides a delicate cost function that also captures the volume of communicated data and the synchronization costs in a given parallel schedule.
+BSP (and other similar models) are fundamental tools for evaluating and comparing concrete practical implementations of parallel algorithms.
+However, previous theoretical works on BSP only focus on finding and analyzing parallel schedules for specific algorithms, and do not study BSP as a model for scheduling general DAGs, i.e.\ an arbitrary computational task.

-Our goal in this paper is to bridge this gap between theory and practice to some extent, and understand the fundamental theoretical properties of the DAG scheduling problem in the BSP model.
-The more detailed cost function of BSP naturally results in an even more complex scheduling problem; on the other hand, understanding the key properties of this problem is crucial, since it provides a more accurate model to evaluate parallel schedules for general computations in practice.